ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/An-Introduction-to-Databinding.md

 Converters are similar to validators in that they are used as part of the update strategy; however, they are used to convert either the data from the model or the data send to the model by the widget.
 In this example, two converters are created: one to convert the name to upper-case; and, one to convert to lower-case.

-Create two new classes called ToLowerConverter and ToUpperConverter.
+Create two new classes called `ToLowerConverter` and `ToUpperConverter`.

-Add the following code to ToLowerConverter:
+Add the following code to `ToLowerConverter`:
 ```java
 package org.databinding.example.frontend;